codebyash-21/edubuddy-elite/README.md

 ## Textbooks are not in this repository

 School textbook PDFs are copyrighted, so `books/` ships empty and is excluded by `.gitignore`.
-Nothing works until you add your own.
+Ask does not work until you add your own.

 ```bash
 cp your_chapter.pdf books/